mhmdcs/octonyah-cms/README.md

 - Production-ready transactional relational database with strong reliability guarantees
 - Works seamlessly with TypeORM and NestJS ecosystem
+- **Soft delete support** - Videos use TypeORM's `@DeleteDateColumn` for soft deletes, allowing data recovery and maintaining audit trails
+  - Soft-deleted videos are automatically excluded from standard queries
+  - `deletedAt` timestamp tracks when videos were soft-deleted
+  - Automatic cleanup job permanently removes videos soft-deleted more than 90 days ago
 - If scaling vertically becomes infeasible down the line, then we can upgrade Postgres to Citus Data distributed database to scale horizontally

 ### 3. Microservices + Shared Library